Close

 What is LEDES?

-It is a globally recognized legal billing and invoicing system first formatted in 1995 by a group tasked with creating a framework for the exchange of billing information.
+It is a globally recognized legal billing and invoicing system first formatted in 1995 by a group tasked with creating a framework for exchanging billing information.

 The five basic principles of LEDES